adaltas/node-nikita/docs/content/about/developers.md

 ### LXD

 Some tests are executed using [LXD](https://linuxcontainers.org/lxd/introduction/).
 The tests require a local LXD client.
 To install it on a Linux host, you can follow the [installation instructions](https://linuxcontainers.org/lxd/getting-started-cli/).
-On non Linux hosts, you can setup the client to communicate with a remote LXD server hosted on a virtual machine.
+On non-Linux hosts, you can set up the client to communicate with a remote LXD server hosted on a virtual machine.
 However, you will have to mount the project directory into the "/nikita" folder of the virtual machine.
 The provided [Vagrantfile](https://github.com/adaltas/node-nikita/blob/master/packages/lxd/assets/Vagrantfile) definition inside the "packages/lxd/assets" folder will set you up.

-For Windows and MacOS users, the procedure is abstracted inside the `./bin/cluster start` command:
+For Windows and macOS users, the procedure is abstracted inside the `./bin/cluster start` command:

 ```bash
 # For Windows and macOS users